dgarvin57/porpoise-core/Porpoise.DataAccess/Scripts/README.md

 ## Current Schema

-### `00_RebuildDatabase.sql` - **Use This for Fresh Installations**
+### `00_RebuildDatabase.sql` - **The ONLY Script You Need**

-This is the **authoritative database schema** that creates a complete, up-to-date database from scratch.
-It includes:
+This is the **complete, authoritative database schema** that creates everything from scratch.
+All previous migrations (01-09) have been incorporated into this single file.

+**What it includes:**
 - All tables with proper schema (Tenants, Projects, Surveys, Questions, Responses, etc.)
 - GUID-based TenantId (VARCHAR(36))
+- Organization branding (OrganizationName, OrganizationLogo, OrganizationTagline)
+- Client branding per project (ClientLogo)
-- Proper foreign key relationships
+- Proper foreign key relationships with CASCADE DELETE
 - Indexes for performance
-- Sample data for testing
+- Sample data for testing (5 projects, 8 surveys)

 **When to use:**
 - Setting up a new development environment